 This is not to say we can’t handle compliments.
 Just normal compliments.
 But we do have issues with our body.

 It is not that we can’t take compliments.
 We can.
-Hell I get IDed in a bar and I am glowing all night.
+Hell, I get IDed in a bar and I am glowing all night.
 I get hit on by someone younger than me and I feel flattered as all hell. *rawr* I’m a cougar.
-More than a few random people complimented me on my sunglasses and on my favorite hat.
+More than a few random people complimented me on my sunglasses and on my favourite hat.
 And I love my specs and hat.
-On the fact I don’t look my age.
+Or the fact, I don’t look my age.
 Hell, I can take compliments.
 But don’t for a second tell me I look great so I must not have a migraine that day.
-No. I can hide pain like no ones business.
+No. I can hide pain like no one’s business.

 It is a lot like depression.
 The evil beast that it is, is damned easy to hide.
 No one would say ‘Oh you are happy today, guess that depression is gone then.’
 I would seriously throat punch someone who said that.
 Seriously.